Frequently Asked Questions

 Once your flight is approved by the ATC, you should take off according to the selected start date and time.
 However, you must call the ATC before taking off to confirm your flight.
 Additionally, you must call the ATC again once your flight is completed to inform them that the flight has ended.

-When your mission intersects with non-platform restrictions (e.g., military zones), DroneOps will display the necessary authority's contact details by email.
+When your mission intersects with non-platform restrictions (e.g., military zones), DroneOps will show the contact details of the responsible authority in the restriction details.

 Your flight may have been rejected due to operational reasons.
 The ATC might expect some manned air traffic in the area during your intended flight time.